-Attendees will stay in undergraduate accommodation, eat in the college hall and attend lectures, seminars and labs covering a variety of sciences.
-All attendees will also be able to attend a tutorial (special small group teaching session) while they are here.
-They will meet current undergraduates and have a chance to ask them questions about what college life is really like.
-The event will also include advice on how to make a competitive application to Oxbridge, how to write a great personal statement and how to prepare for a university interview.
+Attendees stay in undergraduate accommodation, eat in the college hall and attend lectures, seminars and labs covering a variety of sciences.
+All attendees attend a tutorial (special small group teaching session) and have a chance to quiz current undergraduates about what college life is really like.
+The event also offers an opportunity for students to receive advice on how to make a competitive application to Oxbridge, how to write a great personal statement and how to prepare for a university interview.

 Applications are welcomed from Year 12s studying sciences at state schools in Cumbria, Lancashire, Blackpool and Blackburn with Darwen.
 If you're unsure if your school is in the right area, you can contact us to check.
 Applicants should be on track to achieve at least AAA in their A levels or 38-40 points in the IB, with 6s and 7s in the higher-level subjects and should be considering applying to Oxford or Cambridge.
 Your teacher must submit a statement of support alongside your application, detailing why they think you should receive a place.
 This statement should be emailed to email@example.com by the application deadline.

-Applicants will be notified of the outcome of your application by email.
+Applications will be opened in January 2019.
+Applicants will be notified of the outcomes of their applications by email.
 Consent forms and information packs will be sent by email to successful applicants - forms will need to be completed and returned to confirm your place.